wp-plugins/mailchimp-for-wp/readme.txt

 = MailChimp for WordPress =

-Want to grow your MailChimp list(s)?
-Want more control over your sign-up forms?
-This is the plugin for you.
+Want to get more email subscribers for your MailChimp lists?
+This plugin will be a BIG help by showing sign-up forms and sign-up checkboxes on your WordPress website.

-Easily create and manage sign-up forms and then add them to your posts, pages and widgets by using a simple shortcode.
-Add a "Sign me up to the newsletter" checkbox to your comment, registration and other forms to make subscribing to your lists effortless for your visitors.
+Easily build sign-up forms and then add them to your posts, pages and widget areas by using a simple shortcode `[mc4wp-form]`.

+Add "sign up to our newsletter" checkboxes to your comment form, registration form or other forms, making subscribing to your list(s) effortless for your visitors.

 *This plugin has a premium version: [upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)*